 In 1912, a Dutch National Olympic Committee was established.

-In 1932, the Afsluitdijk (Closure Dike) was completed, creating the IJsselmeer (IJssel Lake).
+In 1932, the Afsluitdijk (Closure Dike) was completed, separating the former Zuiderzee (Southern Sea) from the North Sea and creating the IJsselmeer (IJssel Lake).

-On 8 December 1941, the Dutch government-in-exile in London declared war on Japan, but could not prevent the Japanese occupation of the Dutch East Indies.
+On 8 December 1941, the Dutch government-in-exile in London declared war on Japan, though they could not prevent the Japanese occupation of the Dutch East Indies.

-The Netherlands abandoned its neutrality in 1948 when it signed the Treaty of Brussels.
+In 1948, the Netherlands abandoned its neutrality when it signed the Treaty of Brussels.

-In 1952 the European Coal and Steel Community was established.
+In 1952, the European Coal and Steel Community was established, with the Netherlands as one of the six founding countries.

-In February 1953, the North Sea flood caused the collapse of several dikes in the southwest Netherlands, resulting in over 1,800 deaths.
+In February 1953, the North Sea flood caused the collapse of several dikes in the southwest Netherlands, leading to more than 1,800 deaths.

 After the 1953 disaster, the Delta Works was constructed, which is a comprehensive set of civil works throughout the Dutch coast.

-In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure, granting equality to the Dutch colonies of Surinam and Curaçao.
+In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure, making Surinam and Curaçao and Dependencies constituent countries.

-Since 1956, the Netherlands has participated in the Eurovision Song Contest since its first edition.
+The Netherlands has participated in the Eurovision Song Contest since its first edition in 1956.

 In 1958 the European Economic Community and European Atomic Energy Community were created.